xtrntr/autodesk-nov-takehome/README.md

 ```

 As the service is widely adopted, there have been increasing feature requests.
-Our project manager has come back with the following requirement:
+Our project manager has come back with the following requirements for V2 of the service:

 The input string will now be comprised of two components, a rule and a string, separated by a dash (-).
 Rules **always** contain two numbers.
 Each number represents a string operation.